Description and review of Adamo’s Kitchen, a casual Italian neighborhood restaurant located on P Street in Midtown Sacramento.

 At the time we ordered we mentioned to our server that we had a $15 off of $30 coupon.
 Shortly after our order had been taken she returned to the table to let us know that our order had not reached the $30 threshold (our wine did not count).
 She then offered us the opportunity to add an appetizer or a dessert to our order so that we could utilize the coupon.

-We both appreciated her suggestion and decided to order an appetizer – the Arancini (three fried risotto balls with a mozzarella center, marinara) ($10).
+We both appreciated her suggestion and decided, as a result, to order an appetizer.
+My friend suggested the Arancini (three fried risotto balls with a mozzarella center, marinara) ($10).

 It did not take long for our salads to be served, and soon afterwards the Arancini.
 The salad was small, but tasty.
 While my friend liked the Arancini, I did not particularly care for the dish.
 I was underwhelmed by the marinara sauce and thought that the risotto balls were a bit overcooked.